Louise Erdrich: Work

 Tracks (1988) goes back to the early 20th century at the formation of the reservation.
 It introduces the trickster figure of Nanapush, who owes a clear debt to Ojibwe figure Nanabozho.
 There are many studies of the trickster figure in Erdrich's novels.
 Tracks shows early clashes between traditional ways and the Roman Catholic Church.
 The Bingo Palace (1994), set in the 1980s, describes the effects of a casino and a factory on the reservation community.
 Tales of Burning Love (1997) finishes the story of Sister Leopolda, a recurring character from all the previous books, and introduces a new set of European-American people into the reservation universe.

 The Antelope Wife (1998), Erdrich's first novel after her divorce from Dorris, was the first of her novels to be set outside the continuity of the previous books.
 Erdrich heavily revised the book in 2009 and published the revision as The Antelope Woman in 2016.
+Her 2010 work, Shadow Tag, is said to be inspired by the fall out and eventual divorce of their marriage.

 She subsequently returned to the reservation and nearby towns.
 She has published five novels since 1998 dealing with events in that fictional area.
 Among these are The Last Report on the Miracles at Little No Horse (2001) and The Master Butchers Singing Club (2003).
 Both novels have geographic and character connections with The Beet Queen.
 In 2009, Erdrich was a Pulitzer Prize finalist for The Plague of Doves and a National Book Award finalist for The Last Report on the Miracles at Little No Horse.
 The Plague of Doves focuses on the historical lynching of four Native people wrongly accused of murdering a White family, and the effect of this injustice on the following generations.
-Her Pulitzer Prize–winning novel The Night Watchman (2020) concerns a campaign to defeat the 'termination bill' (introduced by Senator Arthur Vivian Watkins), and Erdrich acknowledged her sources and its inspiration being her maternal grandfather's life.
+Her Pulitzer Prize–winning novel The Night Watchman (2020) concerns a campaign to defeat the 'termination bill' (introduced by Senator Arthur Vivian Watkins).
+Erdrich acknowledged her sources and its inspiration being her maternal grandfather's life.
 Her most recent novel, The Sentence, tells the fictional story of a haunting at Erdrich's Minneapolis bookstore, set against the backdrop of the COVID-19 pandemic, George Floyd's murder, and the resulting protests.

-She also writes for younger audiences; she has a children's picture book Grandmother's Pigeon, and her children's book The Birchbark House, was a National Book Award finalist.
+She also writes for younger audiences; she has a children's picture book Grandmother's Pigeon, and her children's book The Birchbark House was a National Book Award finalist.
+Erdrich illustrated many of the images in The Birchbark House, using animals and objects from her home and photographs of her children and relatives as reference.
+The crow, Andeg, in The Birchbark House was modeled on a real crow her family raised.
 She continued the series with The Game of Silence, winner of the Scott O'Dell Award for Historical Fiction, The Porcupine Year, Chickadee, and Makoons.